IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 // Typescript code
 const gapers = Isaac.FindByType(EntityType.ENTITY_GAPER);

-// A "for of" loop is the simplest way to iterate over an array. for (const gaper of gapers) {
+// A "for of" loop is the simplest way to iterate over an array.
+It provides the array element. for (const gaper of gapers) {
   gaper.Remove();
 }

-// If you need the array index, use the `entries` method. for (const [i, gaper] of gapers.entries()) {
+// If you need the array index and the array element, use the `entries` method. for (const [i, gaper] of gapers.entries()) {
   gaper.Remove();
   print("Removed gaper number:", i);
+}

+// If you just need the array index, use the `keys` method. for (const i of gapers.keys()) {
+  print("On gaper number:", i);
 }
 ```